-- If necessary, in a Grade 8 exam only, a candidate’s accompanist is permitted to bring a page-turner to assist with difficult page-turns in the piano part; prior permission is not required.
+- In a Grade 8 exam, a candidate’s accompanist is permitted to bring a page-turner to assist with page-turns in the piano part; prior permission is not required.

 - The individual sections of the exam may be undertaken in any order, at the candidate’s choice(although, ideally, accompanied pieces should be performed consecutively).
 If an accompanied exam begins with any section other than the pieces, the steward should be advised in advance so that the accompanist can be summoned at the appropriate time.

 - Teachers and candidates are advised to pay close attention to the instrument-specific (or instrumental family-specific) regulations contained in each syllabus booklet, as well as to the requirements indicated in the current lists of syllabus pieces.
 A ‘piece’ comprises all the music set under one number-heading in the syllabus lists (unless an option is specifically indicated).
 Therefore, a ‘piece’ may comprise more than one movement from a work or more than one item from an album.